TanCans/NER/README.md

   - Pandas
   - Pickle
 - Need to download an IDE environmennt on you computer, clone the repository on you IDE, then to run the application, run either runModel_support file one or two
-- Describe here the process of compiling the electronics and what programming is required.
-- Could you include a sketch of your board?
-Ideally, you also include the source code.

 ## **INSTRUCTIONS TO RUN THE APPLICATION**
 - Copy the URL of the repository